mhartington/nvim-typescript/README.md

 ```

 If errors occur after installing, make sure to run `./install.sh` in the plugin
 directory.
-And try to run `:UpdateRemotePlugins` if you havn't already.
+And try to run `:UpdateRemotePlugins` if you haven't already.

 ## Limitation